inet256/inet256/README.md

 - IPv6 Portal for IPv6 over INET256.
 Exposed as a TUN device. (requires `NET_ADMIN`).
 - Autopeering and transport address discovery help make peering easy.

+## Mesh256
+The reference implementation of an INET256 Service, which lives in this repository, is called `mesh256`.
+It uses a distributed routing algorithm to allow nodes on the network to discover paths between one another.

-## Network Routing Protocols
+### Network Routing Protocols
-This project separates a modern communication API from the routing algorithm that powers it.
-The autoconfiguring, distributed routing algorithms of the sort required are under active research, and we don't want to couple INET256 to any one algorithm as the state of the art could change rapidly.
+The autoconfiguring, distributed routing algorithms of the sort required are under active research, and we don't want to couple mesh256 to any one algorithm as the state of the art could change rapidly.

 Users are ultimately in control of which networks they participate in.
 Networks can be selected in the configuration file.